Rep. Lynn Rivers

-Rivers, a Democrat, was the representative for Michigan's 13th congressional district from 1995 to 2002.
+Rivers was the representative for Michigan’s 13th congressional district and was a Democrat.
+She served from 1995 to 2002.

-The chart is based on the bills Rivers sponsored and cosponsored.
+The chart is based on the bills Rivers sponsored and cosponsored from Jan 7, 1997 to Nov 19, 2002.
 See full analysis methodology.

 Rivers sponsored bills primarily in these issue areas: